 Possible Role in Nonprofit Prophets

 Because this unit on contemporary issues concludes the 12th Grade Civics/Democracy curriculum, students in these classes may or may not be available to participate in Nonprofit Prophets.
 This largely depends on whether the course is completed during the fall or spring semesters.
-If it's offered in the fall, 12th grade students could be core teams in the project.
+If it's offered in the fall, in the project.
 Because of their advanced skills and insights, senior students would be a welcome addition to the project and might serve to raise the level of expectation for younger participants.
 If teachers do not want to get involved at the "core team" level, valuable supporting interactions such as serving as proofreaders, fact-checkers, and hypothesis-testers via video conferencing, listserv, or email could definitely benefit other core teams.

 "Contemporary Issues in the World Today" (p.
 107)